telerik/kendo-intl/docs/date-formatting/api.md

 #### formatDate

-Converts a `Date` object to a string based on the specified format and locale.
+Converts a `Date` object into a string based on the specified format and locale.

 ## Parameters